w3c/wai-curricula/content/designer/forms-and-widgets.md

 * Demonstrate how labels for form fields are placed differently depending on the components, the language, and the user expectations.
 For example, labels for edit boxes are placed to the left of the field or above it in left-to-right languages, and to the right of the field or below it in right-to-left languages.
 Labels for radio buttons are placed to the right of the field or below it in left-to-right languages, or to the left of the field or above it in right-to-left languages.
 * Show examples of different form fields and widgets, for example buttons, links, lists, and grids, across web pages and rich applications.
 Emphasize that each should have a clear name that allows to identify its purpose.
 For reference on how to provide names for different form elements and custom widgets, see technique [G197: Using labels, names, and text alternatives consistently for content that has the same functionality](https://www.w3.org/WAI/WCAG21/Techniques/general/G197).
 * Show examples of required and non-required form fields.
-Explain that instructions for which of the fields is required should be provided using several mechanisms, including textual and visual cues.
+Explain that instructions for which of the fields is required should be provided using several methods, including textual and visual cues.
 * Present examples of time limits, such as those warning about session expirations.
-Explain that instructions need to be provided so that users are aware of the time limits, and mechanisms need to be implemented to stop, adjust, or extend time limits.
-Explain that defining and providing the instructions is a designers' responsibility, whereas implementing mechanisms to stop, extend, or adjust time limits is a responsibility shared with the developer.
+Explain that instructions need to be provided so that users are aware of the time limits, and methods need to be implemented to stop, adjust, or extend time limits.
+Explain that defining and providing the instructions is a designers' responsibility, whereas implementing methods to stop, extend, or adjust time limits is a responsibility shared with the developer.
 * Show examples of multi-step forms.
 Explain that overall instructions should be provided about the current step in a form and about the total number of steps involved.

 #### Ideas to Assess Knowledge for Topic